krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     library will tolerate before assuming that a Kerberos message is invalid.
 The default value is 300 seconds, or five minutes.

+    The clockskew setting is also used when evaluating ticket expiry.
+    Tickets that have reached their expiry time can still be used (and renewed for a renewable ticket) for a period after their actual expiry time equal to the **clockskew** setting.

 **default_ccache_name**
     This relation specifies the name of the default credential cache.
     The default is |ccache|.
 This relation is subject to parameter